Tamil Nadu All Govt Jobs

 • Current Affairs

-Unit II: Role and Impact of Science and Technology in the Development of India (100 marks)
+Unit II: Impact of Science and Technology on India's Development (100 marks)

 • Science and Technology – Role, Achievements and Developments – their applications and impacts